sablier-labs/docs/docs/guides/lockup/examples/01-local-environment.md

 ## Run a fork test

-Foundry offers native support for running tests against a fork of Ethereum Mainnet, which is useful when building and testing integrations with onchain protocols like Sablier.
+Foundry offers native support for running tests against a fork of Ethereum Mainnet, testnets and L2s, which is useful when building and testing integrations with onchain protocols like Sablier.
 In practice, this enables you to access all Sablier contracts deployed on Ethereum, and use them for testing your integration.

 As a prerequisite, you will need an RPC that supports forking.
 A good solution for this is [Alchemy](https://alchemy.com/), as it includes forking in its free tier plan.